jquense/expr/README.md

 ### `getter(expression, [ safeAccess ])`

-returns a function that accepts an obj and returns the value at the supplied expression.
+Returns a function that accepts an obj and returns the value at the supplied expression.
 You can create a "safe" getter, which won't error out when accessing properties that don't exist, reducing existance checks befroe property access:

     expr.getter('foo.bar.baz', true)({ foo: {} }) // => undefined
     //instead of val = foo.bar && foo.bar.baz

 ### `setter(expression)`

-returns a function that accepts an obj and a value and sets the property pointed to by the expression to the supplied value.
+Returns a function that accepts an obj and a value and sets the property pointed to by the expression to the supplied value.

 ### `expr(expression, [ safeAccess], [ paramName = 'data'])`